Machine Learning Engineer

 • MLOps foundations: containerisation, reproducible training, experiment tracking, model packaging/serving, basic observability.

-• Data engineering: experience with Databricks, Apache Spark, Delta Lake, MLflow, Unity Catalog, and Databricks SQL/Workflows.
+• Data engineering: experience with Databricks and its toolchain, Apache Spark, Delta Lake, MLflow, Unity Catalog, Databricks SQL, and Databricks Workflows.

-• Software development: strong Python skills; experience with low‑level languages such as Rust is desirable.
+• Software development: strong Python skills, experience with low‑level languages like Rust is desirable.

-• Builder, not just theorist: enjoy turning ideas into running systems and iterating with feedback.
+• Builder, not just theorist: you like turning ideas into running systems and iterating with feedback.

 • General tooling and platforms: Databricks, AWS, GitHub, Docker/Kubernetes, MLflow, Jira.